TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 #### Power BI Project file (.pbip ) *in Preview*
 A Power BI Project file (.pbip) is a new kind of Power BI file that is currently in preview mode.
 It lets you store both a model (.bim) file and a report file structure in one place.
 You can open and save .pbip files from Tabular Editor, as well as from Power BI Desktop.

+> [!TIP]
+> Power BI Project file is the recommended format using Power BI with Tabular Editor.

 #### Power BI Template file (.pbit)
 > [!WARNING]
-> Even though it is technically possible to load and save model metadata to and from a .pbit file, this approach is unsupported by Power BI Desktop.
+> Even though it's technically possible to load and save model metadata to and from a .pbit file, this approach is unsupported by Power BI Desktop.
 As such, there is always a risk of making changes to the .pbit file which would cause the file to become unloadable in Power BI Desktop, or cause stability issues once loaded.
 In this case, Microsoft support will be unable to assist you.

 ### [Tabular Model Folder (.json)](#tab/JSON)

 Tabular Editor allows you to save your dataset objects as separate JSON files, which is a custom serialization format.
 This format preserves the structure and properties of your objects, such as tables, columns, measures, and relationships.This has been supported in Tabular Editor from the early days and is a proven, though by Microsoft unsupported, method for storing your dataset objects as individual files.
 Thereby enabling developers to track changes in source control and collaborate on building semantic models.
 There is full compatibility between Tabular Editor 2 and 3 with regards to the the JSON file structure.

 In order to save a semantic model to JSON you must use the 'Save to Folder' option when saving the first time.
-Subsequent saves to a model loaded from a JSON structured model maintains the setting.
-It is always possible to convert a model that is in JSON to a .bim file using 'File > Save As'
+Subsequent saves to a model loaded from a JSON structured model maintains the setting. it's always possible to convert a model that is in JSON to a .bim file using 'File > Save As'

 ![Supported File Types JSON](~/images/file-types/te3-supported-file-json.png)